Forricide/still-feel-alive/Chapter 3.md

 The lady's mouth morphs into a frown.
 "That doesn't sound okay.
 Where do you live?"

 Where?
-It takes her a second.
+It takes her a second to dredge up the location.
 "Southwest of the Docks."

 "The... docks?
 I don't think we have those, here."